nhemerson/tibbleColumns/README.md

 # tibbleColumns
-Helpful tidyverse functions that output tibbles
+Helpful tidyverse functions that output tibbles.
+Look at the tibble_columns_demo.R file for a detailed way to use all the functions in this package.

 <b>How to install:</b>